HTML & CSS Done Right - by Yalco

 Available for Free 😎

-To ensure students can study without any burden, the first 5 hours of content are released for free through a preview.
+To ensure that students can study without any financial burden, the first 5 hours of content are released for free through a preview.

 Who is Yalco? 😀

-YouTube channel Yal-co's Coding Dictionary broadcaster and an author of IT books.
+I am a YouTuber who runs the channel Yalco's Shallow Coding Dictionary and an author who writes IT books.
 Drawing on my experience as a full-stack developer, I create content that explains difficult programming concepts using metaphors, simple examples, and sometimes animations to make them easy for beginners to understand.

 🎬 YouTube Yalco's Coding Dictionary Channel (Click!)